The Future of International Organizations

 (09:34):

 Many international organizations have a secretariat that is headed by a high-profile individual.
-Their title is high-profile, usually “Secretary General” or “Director General” or something like that, and those individuals can advance progress towards meeting a particular goal by keeping it on the agenda long after individual States have grown weary or tired of it.
+Their title is usually “Secretary General” or “Director General” or something like that, and those individuals can advance progress towards meeting a particular goal by keeping it on the agenda long after individual States have grown weary or tired of it.
 They can introduce ideas that again, might be rejected out of hand if proposed by a rival national government.
 These are all subtle ways that international organizations might provide traction on problems that national governments can’t do individually or even collectively without the existence of this type of permanent entity.

 Katerina Linos (10:32):